jatupan1989/boomjum1989/Precedence-in-the-matrix.md

 - "Strict blocking" disabled: The status of the hostname has precedence over the type in deciding the inherited status of a cell.
 - "Strict blocking" enabled: A cell will be whitelisted *only* if both the hostname and the type are not blacklisted.

+"Strict blocking" is strongly recommended for security conscious users.

 [to do: many animated GIF to illustrate the above]